AbdelrahmanSuliman/ATLUS/README.md

 ## 📝 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the APACHE License - see the [LICENSE](LICENSE) file for details.